dibyendumajumdar/programming/paxos.md

 3. Paxos orders events by the proposal number, hence a number `1` by `proposer` `A` precedes the number `2` by `proposer` `B`.

-   > The proposal numbers acts a logical timestamp and is used to place a total ordering on all proposals.
+   > The proposal number acts a logical timestamp and is used to place a total ordering on all proposals.
 See Lamport's paper on this
-     topic.)
+     topic.

 4. The Paxos algorithm requires knowing what constitutes a majority or quorum for obtaining a consensus.